X Factor (Albanian TV series)

+On 9 January 2025, was announced a new version with the name X Factor Kids, for children until the ages of 12.

 Overview

 It was announced that there would be four categories on the show, Males 15 to 23, Females 15 to 23, over 23s and The Groups.
+Since the fifth season, are only three categories on the show, the Boys category, the Girls category and the Mix category.

 Also it was announced that there would be five stages of the competition.
 The first stage is known as the "Producers audition", the producers of the show choose which of the contestants will have the right to audition in front of the judges.
 Next the contestants audition in front of the judges where they sing at least one song with instrumentals or A Capella.
 The third stage of the competition is Bootcamp, where from thousands of contestants only 150 are left.
 The fourth stage includes the "Judge's houses" or known in Albania as "Vilat e Jurive", where only 32 contestants,8 per category would fight for their place in the live shows.
 And the last stage of the competition would be the Live shows, where four contestants per category will make it.

 In the first live show the public couldn't vote or make a decision.
 In the second live show and on, only the public had the right to vote and decide which contestants from all categories would end up in the bottom two.
 The two contestants with the lowest number of votes would end up in the bottom two, then they sing again for survival, the four judges would decide which contestant they want to eliminate.
 If one of the judges has his or her contestant on the bottom two, he or she usually decides to eliminate the other contestant in the bottom two, so the real decision is in the hands of the two or (if one judge has two of its contestants in the bottom two) three judges that don't have their own contestants in the bottom two.
 The show goes this way on the live shows every week one or two contestants are voted off, until the grand finale on June 10 when the winner is announced.